 For example, say you’re working on a new virtual meeting manifesto PDF with your HR & people operations team.
 You just got the final files back from the design team, but you need to approve the PDF before it’s shared company-wide.
 The HR, workplace, and design teams need to take a look for final approval.
 Instead of creating three individual tasks, share the PDF in the main parent task, then create three subtasks for each of the stakeholders—that way, they can see the feedback the other people are sharing and you can see which of your reviewers is still working on their feedback.

 💡Tip: You can also assign duplicate tasks with one click.
 Hover over the assignee field, then click Assign duplicate tasks.
 Select as many stakeholders as you want—each stakeholder will be assigned an identical subtask with the same task title, due date, and description.

 Remember the five dos and don’ts of subtasks to guide you on when to create a project, task, or subtask.
 When in doubt, remember that subtasks are designed to supplement and support—not replace—the main work in the parent task.
 Subtasks are a great way to break work into individual components, clarify who’s working on what, and move work forward.

-For more Asana tips, check out our Best Practices.
+For more Asana tips, check out the Asana Academy.